keziashiny/IBM_AI_CERTIFICATION_Final_Project/README.md

 ---

 ## **Files in This Repository**
-- `Coffee_Sales_Analysis.ipynb` – Jupyter notebook with code, analysis, and visualizations.
+- `Coffee_Sales.py` – Jupyter notebook with code, analysis, and visualizations.
-- `Coffee_Sales_Report.pdf` – PDF report generated from the notebook.
+- `FINAL REPORT.pdf` – PDF report generated from the notebook.
 - `Coffe_sales.csv` – Dataset (or sample dataset if original is confidential).

 ---